001 <1.01> In His Father's House

 The 20th Precinct Station House of the New York Police Department is actually the Hope Community Hall in New York City.
 While the series was filmed, the building used to be the actual old 28th Precinct Station House.

-Uncredited stand-in GORDON HODGINS appears as an extra again a second time this episode — now at the 20th Precinct Station House in New York, without the fake mustache though (see above).
+After his earlier appearances (see above), uncredited stand-in GORDON HODGINS appears as an extra again for a third time this episode — now at the 20th Precinct Station House in New York, without the fake mustache though (see above).

 Compare # 182 for a list of appearances throughout the series.